gitlabhq/gitlabhq/doc/development/fe_guide/icons.md

 This means the icons are only loaded once, and are referenced through an ID.
 The sprite SVG is located under `/assets/icons.svg`.

-Our goal is to replace one by one all inline SVG Icons (as those currently bloat the HTML) and also all Font Awesome icons.

 ### Usage in HAML/Rails

 To use a sprite Icon in HAML or Rails we use a specific helper function: